 Lemon juice contains pectin, a form of fiber that makes you feel fuller and reduces cravings.

-Helps Prevent Kidney Stones
+Helps To Prevent

 In a Harvard University Medical study Citrate, a salt in citric acid binds to calcium and helps block stone formation.
 “Studies have shown that drinking ½ cup of lemon juice concentrate diluted in water each day, or the juice of two lemons, can increase urine citrate and likely reduce kidney stone risk,” says Dr. Eisner.
 Drinking enough water can also help promote proper hydration to flush out kidney stones and provide fast relief.